 Graduates from this programme hold positions in a variety of organisations including: Ministries of Agriculture & Food; Veterinary Investigation Laboratories; Animal Disease Research Institutes; Animal Health Trusts; Veterinary Faculties in Universities and International Organisations concerned with global health (DFID, FAO, WHO, OIE, etc).
 Find out more about our graduate careers and destinations.

-Duration: one year full-time or split-study over two years.
-Modes of study explained.
+One year full-time or split-study over two years.
+Ways to study explained.

 Watch Programme Directors and former students talk about the course.

 "The interdisciplinary nature of the program means that I am in classes alongside students in other degrees with many different educational and professional backgrounds."

 The below structure outlines the proposed modules for this programme.
 Module specifications provide full details about the aims and objectives of each module, what you will study and how the module is assessed.